 The international response to the growing crisis of water scarcity has been to dedicate one of the seventeen Sustainable Development Goals (SDGs) to water.
 Approved by global leaders at a UN summit in 2015, Goal 6 aims to “ensure availability and sustainable management of water and sanitation for all (by 2030).”

-At international level, water governance has been weak.
+Such appeals to member governments lack the ideal backing of strong governance at international level on water scarcity.
 UN Water is not an implementing agency – its role is to strengthen coordination and coherence among other UN entities dealing with freshwater.
 There is no UN Convention to tackle water scarcity in parallel with those for climate change, biodiversity and desertification.
-A 2011 meeting of the InterAction Council, the group of former world leaders, deplored that “international water leadership is virtually non-existent.”

 Unnerving projections of future demand for freshwater, driven by the needs of a growing world population for food and energy, certainly make the case for strong political leadership.
 The cumulative effect of these projections will lift global demand for freshwater by 53% by 2030, according to the 2030 Water Resources Group, a consortium of private sector interests supported by the World Bank.
 The UN’s 2018 World Water Development Report warns that, by 2050, between 4.8 billion and 5.7 billion people will live in areas that are water scarce for at least one month each year.

 A vital subset of the water scarcity agenda concerns the resolution passed by the UN General Assembly in July 2010 that recognises “the right to safe and clean drinking water and sanitation as a human right.”
 SDG6 includes a target to “achieve universal and equitable access to safe and affordable drinking water for all (by 2030),”